 As memory and identity are inexorably linked the importance of identity construction and its relationship to memory will be considered.

-In our workshops, we can drill down for definitions of embodiment, interaction, participation, iteration, rehearsal, recorded and live in the context of both the BODY and memory and assess the impact on identity in your environment or ecology.
-In this way, we can tease out why Performance Studies approach might be useful and important to your practice.
+In our workshops, we can drill down for definitions of embodiment, interaction, participation, iteration, rehearsal, recorded and live in the context of both the BODY and memory and to assess the impact on identity in your environment or ecology.
+In this way, we can tease out why Performance Studies approaches might be useful and important to your practice.

 Performance Studies tropes include diversity, (un) belonging and failure, and help us to understand the role memory takes in the formation of identity.
-By investigating the memory through selected archives, we can expand our investigation to include the question of how different levels of value are ascribed and why.
+By investigating memory through selected archives, we can expand our investigation to include the question of how different levels of value are ascribed and why.
 A process of selection shapes the archive and culture, gender, race, ability and disability are sometimes overlooked as other archival collections are privileged.
 The question of how to resist the dominant discourse found in some archives will be debated.
-The role of public engagement in the archive is important in my work and you are invited to view this short film here https://vimeo.com/149630321 : PW March.
+The role of public engagement in the archive is important in my work and you are invited to view this short film here https://vimeo.com/149630321 (Password: March).
 This is an example of performance and film being used as a research tool and community participation catalyst.

 I believe that a useful strategy to open archives is to encourage participation.
 My work is iterative and challenges the rehearsal of normative behaviours as I am keen to find performative strategies to break old models and modes of performance and importantly systems of representation.
 Performance Studies can offer approaches to refresh, resist and challenge the worn-out hierarchies that are systematically (re) produced in our daily lives and sometimes in our creative practice.

 A visit to the archives at Beaton Institute and Mi’kmaq Resource Centre to view resources on music and dancing is planned.
 Some questions to focus our visit might be: How is the body represented in the archives?
-What is the role of memory and the archive, memorialisation, dress, every day behaviour itself as represented in the archive, the role of music in every day behaviour, the role of music as celebration, subjectivity, sociality, embodied movement, personal archives and the role of audience as witness.
+What is the role of memory and the archive, memorialisation, dress, everyday behaviour itself as represented in the archive, the role of music in everyday behaviour, the role of music as celebration, subjectivity, sociality, embodied movement, personal archives and the role of audience as witness.

 The process of documentation is a loaded subject in academic research as the capture and dissemination of research findings can be a cornerstone of research assessment and used as an impact marker.
 For artists, it is sometimes challenging to capture our work.
 What methods or approaches help us to recall our memories?
 Our experience of social media, alternative forms of documentation e.g. drawing can all be included in this discussion.